mondoohq/cnspec/README.md

 **Open source, cloud-native security and policy project**

 cnspec assesses your entire infrastructure's security and compliance.
-It finds vulnerabilities and misconfigurations across public and private cloud environments, Kubernetes clusters, containers, container registries, servers, and endpoints, SaaS products, infrastructure as code, APIs, and more.
+It finds vulnerabilities and misconfigurations across public and private cloud environments, Kubernetes clusters, containers, container registries, servers, endpoints, SaaS products, infrastructure as code, APIs, and more.

 A powerful policy as code engine, cnspec is built upon [`cnquery`](https://github.com/mondoohq/cnquery).
 It comes configured with default security policies that run right out of the box.
 It's both fast and simple to use!